How to Get to Avoriaz – Transfers, Tips & Travel Guide

 There is no railway station in Avoriaz itself, so train journeys need to be completed with a final road transfer.
 Cluses is usually the most practical nearby station, with onward travel to Avoriaz taking around 60 minutes in normal conditions.

 Thonon-les-Bains can also be useful depending on your rail route, particularly if travelling through Switzerland or from elsewhere in France.
-However, for most international visitors, flying into Geneva and continuing by road is still the most direct option.

 Rail travellers can compare onward options from Cluses train station.